NVIDIA/cccl/docs/cudax/stf.rst

 .. code-block:: cpp

-    par(128, con<256>()) // A two-level thread hierarchy with 128 independant groups of 256 synchronizable threads..
+    par(128, con<256>()) // A two-level thread hierarchy with 128 independent groups of 256 synchronizable threads..

 Within each group, we can provide additional information such memory automatically shared among group members.